School year 2024

 Our appreciation to Sam Langatuki, Head of Faculty - Technology for driving this fantastic project.

-Check out these samples from the huge variety made by the students.
+Check out these samples from the huge variety of pins made by the students.

 2022 initiatives